rodrigomelo9/amba/amba.md

 |                      | BREADY                     |                          | ARESETn
 <!-- .element: style="font-size: 0.5em !important;" -->

+> * xDATA can be 32-bit or 64-bit wide.
-> AXI5-lite: several signals added, for parity and more flexibility on bus width and ordering.
+> * AXI5-lite: several signals added, for parity and more flexibility on bus width and ordering.
 <!-- .element: style="font-size: 0.4em !important;" -->

 Signal   | Description